Creditor pressure can be unbearably stressful.

-Trying to make ends meet when your business is struggling financially and maintaining a healthy level of cash-flow are two main challenges that small businesses face.
+Trying to make ends meet when your business is struggling financially and maintaining a healthy level of cash-flow are common challenges faced by directors.
 Limited access to funding can further compound your problems, making it increasingly difficult to run a business effectively.

 On top of these problems, creditor pressure can really up the ante and make a business owner feel like the walls are closing in.
 If your business is unable to make payments to its creditors, the reality is that the pressure will intensify until the payments are made.